 “Due to lack of exposure, some parents don’t even know that there is a solution for their child’s condition.
 They think that the defect is God-given, and live with it,” said Mr Abhimanyu.

 This is why Smile Asia – a global alliance of charities whose international secretariat is Singapore-based charity The Smile Mission – is on an urgent mission to reach every child on the continent with a cleft lip and/or palate, and give them the needed orofacial surgery – for free.
-Credentialed medical professionals offer their services pro bono and the cost of drugs and consumables, which cost S$480 per surgery, is waived for patients.
+Credentialed medical professionals such as an orthodontist offer their services pro bono and the cost of drugs and consumables, which cost S$480 per surgery, is waived for patients.

 The problem with such congenital craniofacial deformities is not just a cosmetic one.